Figure Skater's Website www.sk8stuff.com

 Competition and Test Clothing

-• Men must wear full-length trousers - no tights are permitted.
+- Men must wear full-length trousers - no tights for men are permitted.
+(3553, 3557b)

 If you buy your clothing from a catalog supplier that caters to the skating market, you can be reasonably confident that these standards are followed.
 If you make your own, or get a local dressmaker to make your outfits, you should ensure that the above rules are understood.